Geometric properties of free boundaries in degenerate quenching problems: Introduction

 were considered, and improved regularity estimates at contact points in $\partial\{u>\varphi\}$ were obtained.
 For the particular case of an obstacle $\varphi\equiv 0$, it was shown therein that the minimizers are of class $C^{1,\alpha-1}$ at the quenching interface $\partial\{u>0\}$, for

 revealing the precise interplay between the singularity parameter $\gamma$ and the exponent $p$ in determining the regularity of minimizers.
-Related problems were studied in \cite{LO08, DP05}, establishing the Lipschitz regularity of minimizers using a singular perturbation technique.
+Related problems were studied in \cite{LO08, DP05}, where the Lipschitz regularity of minimizers was established using a singular perturbation technique.

 These efforts notwithstanding, the study of the free boundary for problems involving the $p-$Laplace operator remains virtually virgin ground, the only significant contributions being the results in \cite{KKPS00, LS03, FKR17, CLR12, CLRT14} for the $p-$obstacle problem, and in \cite{DPS03} for the cavity problem, where it was shown that near flat points, the free boundary is of class $C^{1,\beta}$, for a certain $\beta\in(0,1)$.

 In this paper, we advance the theory one step forward, extending the analysis to the degenerate case $p>2$ in the quenching scenario \eqref{quench}, for which the corresponding Euler-Lagrange equation is singular since the right-hand side blows up at the free boundary $\partial\{u>0\}$.
-We consider non-negative minimizers and chiefly obtain the finiteness of the $(n-1)-$dimensional Hausdorff measure of the free boundary, a result that plays a significant role in the context of trying to universally characterize the ``size" or ``dimension" of the interface.
+We consider non-negative minimizers and chiefly establish the finiteness of the $(n-1)-$dimensional Hausdorff measure of the free boundary, a result that plays a significant role in the context of universally characterizing the ``size" or ``dimension" of the interface.
 These estimates are closely related to the (lack of) regularity and the geometric properties of the free boundary.